-Mrs. Kirsten Gyapay is one of the Frenchtown School Psychologists currently serving Elementary and Intermediate School students.
+Mrs. Kirsten Gyapay is one of the Frenchtown School Psychologists currently serving Elementary, Intermediate and Middle School students.
 One of Mrs. Gyapay’s major roles for Frenchtown Schools includes conducting comprehensive psychoeducational evaluations to assist the Evaluation Team with determining if a student qualifies for Special Services.

 Mrs. Gyapay is considered to be an expert at evaluating and intervening on students' presenting with several different disabilities, such as Autism Spectrum Disorder, Attention Deficit/Hyperactivity Disorders, Developmental Delays, and specific learning disabilities, such as, Dyslexia, Dysgraphia, and Dyscalculia.